EGI-Federation/ui-metapackage/README.md

 ### Manually configuring for a specific VO

-If you have installed the `ui` metapackage manually, from [UMD repository](https://repository.egi.eu/), you need to configure the support of the VO(s) you want to use on the UI.
+If you have installed the `ui` meta-package manually, from [UMD repository](https://repository.egi.eu/), you need to configure the support of the VO(s) you want to use on the UI.